hopemk/task-management/README.md

   -H "Authorization: Bearer $TOKEN"

 ## Notes
-- Use Swagger UI to try endpoints interactively (set the Bearer token via the Authorize button).
 - Logs are verbose for Spring Security by default; adjust in `application.properties` if needed.